What is a distribution agreement?

-When should the reseller agreement template be used: A distribution agreement can sometimes be known as a “reseller agreement”, and you can change the template's name to this if you prefer, although a reseller agreement is more commonly used for the resale of software products.
-If the products being resold consist of software rather than goods, the template reseller agreement would generally be more appropriate.
-Our Reseller Agreement template can be found here.
+When should the software reseller agreement template be used: If the products being resold consist of software rather than goods, a software reseller agreement would generally be more appropriate.
+Our software reseller agreement template can be found here.

-With Docue, you can create a high-quality distribution agreement in minutes.
-The service includes model clauses designed by business lawyers to help you draft the contract yourself and tailor it to your needs.
+Quick contracts, without compromising quality: With Docue, you can create a high-quality distribution agreement in minutes.
+The platform includes model clauses designed by business lawyers to help you draft the contract yourself and tailor it to your needs.

 E-signature and secure storage: Signatures can be collected electronically, and all contracts you make are saved in your company's own contract account.